 Comparing and Contrasting Characters

-I thought I’d share a few snapshots of my students in action THIS year!
-We have two items off our menu that are required…where we compare and contrast two characters (we worked on creating venn diagrams and then crafted two paragraphs where we worked on clear topic sentences, details, transition words and phrases, and a conclusion).
+I thought I’d share a few snapshots of my students’ response to reading work in action THIS year!
+We have two items off our menu that are required…where we compare and contrast two characters (we worked on creating Venn diagrams and then crafted two paragraphs where we worked on clear topic sentences, details, transition words and phrases, and a conclusion).
 This is a great way for students to see the benefit of PLANNING using organizers to help them with their writing!
 This ties so nicely to many of our writing units–we want students to state a “claim” or a thesis and then prove it with detailed evidence from the text.

 Writing from Different Points of View

 Our second required task is where we pick one key “turning point’ event in our book and write about it from two key characters’ points of view.
 Today we worked back in our book clubs (we are all writing about our book club books) to do some brainstorming!
 Groups worked to generate a list of 4-6 key events and the characters they felt could “tell” the story.
 Tomorrow we begin drafting our “mini” stories.
 We used our books and our reader’s notebooks to go back and track our thinking–and eventually had everyone pick THE event they felt most compelled to write about.
 This is a perfect way for students to not only recognize points of view, but also to practice digging back into a text for evidence.